Koopman for stochastic dynamics: error bounds for kernel extended dynamic mode decomposition: Introduction

 \subsection{Recap on deterministic systems: kernel EDMD and error bound}

 Let $\Omega \subset \bR^n$ as before.
 In the deterministic case, the dynamics are given by

 with $F: \Omega \to \Omega$, which may be considered as a particular case of the stochastic case \eqref{e:stoch_sys}.
 In particular, we may consider the SDE~\eqref{e:sde_chap2} with $\sigma \equiv 0$ giving rise to the ordinary differential equation $\dot x = b(x)$.
-In the deterministic case, the transition kernel is given by
+In this case, the transition kernel is given by $\rho_x (A) = \delta_{F(x)}(A)$, such that the Koopman identity~\eqref{eq:koop_identity} reduces to